buaiscia/buaiscia.github.io/data/blog/tips/make-reusable-get-methods-react-testing-library.md

 I'm using React Testing Library so that makes already a good job of using good patterns.
 However, recently I stumbled upon the fact that I'm reusing again and again the same methods to get the elements from the DOM.

 The majority of cases are using `screen.getByRole` for the buttons and `screen.getByLabelText` for the inputs, using the name prop.
-The only difference would be the first returing the element, and the latter returning the value of the input.
+The only difference would be the first returning the element, and the latter returning the value of the input.
 Normally, I would use the first one this way:
 ```js
 screen.getByRole('button', {name: /name of the button/i })
 ```